Ghostbut13/DAT096-PASS/README.md

 (Fig.1 Block Diagram)

 The system consists of FPGA, peripheral ADC + DAC.
-Four microphones as Left1/2-Right1/2 channels sample analog audio and ADC will convert data to digital. **I<sup>2</sup>S receiver** operates at a sample rate of 48Khz and a BCLK-FSYNC ratio of 128, splitting the audio into four 16-bit wordlengths.
+Four microphones as Left1/2-Right1/2 channels sample analog audio and ADC will convert data to digital. **I<sup>2</sup>S receiver** operates at a sample rate of 48Khz and a BCLK-FSYNC ratio of 256, splitting the audio into four 16-bit word length.
 We prepare two **algorithms** for panning channels according to acoustic source distance off each microphone.
 A virtual distribution figure shows the correct position estimation out of ***timing-delay*** or ***power estimation***, respectively in two algorithms.
 Align with enhancement and filter, the algorithm part enhances the acoustic performance.
 DAC, the end of the *data path*, can output the processed audio stream.

 To customize the peripheral ADC parameters, such as the I<sup>2</sup>S protocol and differential input, it is necessary to configure the relative registers in the ADC using *control path*.
 The **I<sup>2</sup>C master** provides valid control information writing mechanisms to ADC, and the **ADC-Configuration-Flow-Controller (_ACFC_) ** manages the priority, location, and implicit value of the register writes based on the datasheet and datapath requirements.
 MCLK is generated from **PLL module** as the source clock for ADC.